emreyavas-robomigo/homebridge-http-co2-sensor/README.md

 * `accessory` \<string\> **required**: Defines the plugin used and must be set to **"HTTP-CO2"** for this plugin.
 * `name` \<string\> **required**: Defines the name which is later displayed in HomeKit
-* `getUrl` \<string |  [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using and urlObject) to query the current humidity from the sensor.
-By default it expects the http server to return the humidity in percent.
+* `getUrl` \<string |  [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using and urlObject) to query the current Co2 Level from the sensor.

 ##### Advanced configuration options:

-* `statusPattern` \<string\> **optional** \(Default: **"/([0-9]{1,3})/"**): Defines a regex pattern with which the humidity is extracted from the body of the http response from the `getUrl`.
+* `statusPattern` \<string\> **optional** \(Default: **"/([0-9]{1,3})/"**): Defines a regex pattern with which the Co2 Level is extracted from the body of the http response from the `getUrl`.
 The group which should be extracted can be configured with the `patternGroupToExtract` property.
     [More about regex pattern](https://www.w3schools.com/jsref/jsref_obj_regexp.asp).
-* `patternGroupToExtract` <\number\> **optional** \(Default: **1**\): Defines the regex group of which the humidity is extracted.
+* `patternGroupToExtract` <\number\> **optional** \(Default: **1**\): Defines the regex group of which the Co2 Level is extracted.
-* `statusCache` \<number\> **optional** \(Default: **0**\): Defines the amount of time in milliseconds a queried value of the _CurrentRelativeHumidity_ characteristic is cached before a new request is made to the http device.
+* `statusCache` \<number\> **optional** \(Default: **0**\): Defines the amount of time in milliseconds a queried value of the CarbonDioxideLevel characteristic is cached before a new request is made to the http device.
    Default is **0** which indicates no caching.
 A value of **-1** will indicate infinite caching.

 - `pullInterval` \<integer\> **optional**: The property expects an interval in **milliseconds** in which the plugin